Name-shitty-github-profile/Name-shitty-github-profile/README.md

 # Politics
 I really love poutine, the food not the president
 # warning
-Please don't dm me to be my boyfriend or to flirt with me or shit like that, I'm taken and happy with my relationship.
+Please don't dm me to be my boyfriend or to flirt with me or shit like that, I'm taken and happy with my boyfriend.